Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 proof will attest to the fact that the temperature was fetched from a particular source, and that the temperature is the one that was claimed.

-Having this common ground of understanding, we are ready dive into the techncial details of zkSNARKs and recursive zkSNARKs.
+Having this common ground of understanding, we are ready dive into the technical details of zkSNARKs and recursive zkSNARKs.

 # Recursive zkSNARKs Explained